learn-co-students/playlister-sinatra-v-000/README.md

 <% end %>
 ```

+## A Note on the Database

+Remember too that you can drop and recreate your database as much as you need
+to.
+If you hit a jam, just reset the db, run migrations, and pick up where you
+left off.

 This checks to see if the variable `locals` is empty.
 If it isn't, then it displays message, which we set in the controller to store `"Successfully created song."`

 ### Resources
 * [Clean URL - Slugs](http://en.wikipedia.org/wiki/Slug_(web_publishing)#Slug)

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/playlister-sinatra' title='Sinatra Playlister'>Sinatra Playlister</a> on Learn.co and start learning to code for free.</p>